Bellfalasch/frontend-forum/slides.md

 ## "How to build a Kahoot-clone in VueJS"

 > Technical overview of how I built a open Kahoot-clone in VueJS.
-Wrapping up with a live demo with a FE-quiz.
+Wrapping up with a live demo with a FE community-quiz.
 -- Gaute Meek Olsen & Bobby Westberg

 ---